They say…

 Ceased : February 2022

 A 55 m water borehole tapped the same aquifer as the Coca-Cola bottling plant next door.
 The water was lightly filtered to remove larger chalk particles and treated with ultra-violet light as a precaution against bugs.
-Its mineral content is tweaked for certain styles, but as you’d expect from chalky London water, it turned out to be perfect for making porter without any further treatment.
+Its mineral content is tweaked for certain styles, but as you’d expect from chalky water, it turned out to be perfect for making porter without any further treatment.

 The water inlet at Enefeld, currently London’s only brewery using liquor from its own well.